withcatai/node-llama-cpp/docs/guide/function-calling.md

 When using a _Llama 3_ model, the [`Llama3ChatWrapper`](../api/classes/Llama3ChatWrapper.md) is automatically used, and it includes a custom handling for function calling, which contains a fine-tuned instruction for explaining the model how to call functions and when to do so.

-There are also model that do have built-in support for function calling, like _Llama 3.1_.
+There are also models that do have built-in support for function calling, like _Llama 3.1_.
 When using a _Llama 3.1_ model, the [`Llama3_1ChatWrapper`](../api/classes/Llama3_1ChatWrapper.md) is automatically used, and it knows how to handle function calling for this model.

 In order for the model to know what functions can do and what they return, you need to provide this information in the function description.